Teacher Development Programme

 To address the needs of the teachers at Shikshantar, members of the core team regularly conduct training and professional support workshops.
 In addition, workshops are also conducted by resource persons from accomplished schools of learning and universities of higher education.
 Intense in-service workshops are conducted around each vacation of the school calendar.
 These are supported by fortnightly workshops where everyday situations are discussed, analysed and resolved to create enriching environments for both teachers and the children.

-Sessions included educational philosophies and work of educators and thinkers such as Erikson, Piaget, Vygotsky, Lilian Katz, Aurobindo and the Mother.
-There was an intensive planning and preparation for the facilitation of all sessions.
+Sessions included educational philosophies and work of educators and thinkers such as Erikson, Piaget, Lilian Katz, Sri Aurobindo and the Mother.
 Models for facilitation of sessions included sharing of classroom experiences, interactive discussions, reflective group work, case vignettes and power point presentations which reflected the application of theories and philosophies in classrooms.
 Children’s anecdotes and observations shared by the facilitators helped in widening the understanding.

 Teachers were completely immersed during the soulful experience of “Awakening the Psychic”, it evoked their spontaneous and intuitive self, “I feel connected with myself when I look at my shadow, there is a mystery and I feel I am that mystery.”
 “I connect with myself when I am in the hills, there is greenery all around and the sky is blue and clear.”
 “When I am near the water, I become the water and the water is me.
 I experience bliss.”
 Feelings, emotions and memories found their forms through strokes of brushes and colours as soothing music played and calmed the senses.
 They summed up the experience as, “Awakening the Psychic of Children begins with being in touch with our own Psychic.”

-The outcome of the Induction Programme was the development of the mental, vital and physical being of all team members and also awakening of their psychic being.
+The outcome of the Induction Programme was enhancement of the mental, vital and physical being of all team members and also awakening of their psychic being.
 It has also led to the expansion of our community of thinking and feeling individuals.